nhsx/open-source-policy/open-source-policy.md

 Some projects (like [QCovid](https://github.com/QCovid)) fall under the remit of health and social care relevant regulators, such as the [MHRA](https://www.gov.uk/government/organisations/medicines-and-healthcare-products-regulatory-agency), [HRA](https://www.hra.nhs.uk/), or [CQC](https://www.cqc.org.uk/).
 Under specific circumstances code should be accompanied by a legal notice that describes that coverage.
 Including the relevant text in a NOTICE file ensures that any copies made under an APLv2 licence preserve that text.

 All digital health tools entering into the NHS and social care must be assured against the [Digital Technology Assessment Criteria](https://www.nhsx.nhs.uk/key-tools-and-info/digital-technology-assessment-criteria-dtac/) (DTAC), which includes assurance questions on clinical safety and medical devices.
-When software is part of a new commission or project, outside of its original organisation, the new project must also be assessed. **Legal caveats and notices must be included whenever software could introduce risk or harm to patients or the intended users of the software**, whether it is its first application, or its fiftieth**. **This may include, but is not limited to, applications where software is intended for [clinical use](https://www.cqc.org.uk/guidance-providers/registration/regulated-activities), counts as a [medical device](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/999908/Software_flow_chart_Ed_1-08b-IVD.pdf), or requires [HRA Approval](https://www.hra.nhs.uk/approvals-amendments/what-approvals-do-i-need/hra-approval/).
+When software is part of a new commission or project, outside of its original organisation, the new project must also be assessed. **Legal caveats and notices must be included whenever software could introduce risk or harm to patients or the intended users of the software**, whether it is its first application, or its fiftieth.
+This may include, but is not limited to, applications where software is intended for [clinical use](https://www.cqc.org.uk/guidance-providers/registration/regulated-activities), counts as a [medical device](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/999908/Software_flow_chart_Ed_1-08b-IVD.pdf), or requires [HRA Approval](https://www.hra.nhs.uk/approvals-amendments/what-approvals-do-i-need/hra-approval/).
 In these cases it is important to abide by the requirements of the appropriate authority and include text that clearly states the relevant regulatory process: and that all further applications of the code must satisfy the same requirements.
 When projects are uncertain about their regulatory needs (for instance, when they fall under the remit of multiple bodies), the text of the relevant regulations, the [Multi Agency Advisory Service](https://www.nhsx.nhs.uk/ai-lab/ai-lab-programmes/regulating-the-ai-ecosystem/the-multi-agency-advice-service-maas/), the[ NICE Evidence Standards Framework](https://www.nice.org.uk/about/what-we-do/our-programmes/evidence-standards-framework-for-digital-health-technologies) and the regulatory bodies themselves can all act as a guide.

 In the case of a Class I Medical Device, appropriate text may read: